uchicago-cs/cmsc23320/website/projects/project1_tips.rst

 per client.
 So remember: shared data structures have to be protected by locks, and this includes any socket that multiple threads could write to.
 POSIX requires system calls to be thread-safe (i.e., the OS itself should guarantee that send() is done atomically).
 However, even though a call to send() can be thread-safe, you have to account for the fact that send() might not send all your data in one go.
 So, you still need to gain exclusive access to the socket until a full message has been sent; otherwise, you could see partial messages interleaved by multiple threads.

+Beej's Guide actually provides a handy `sendall <https://beej.us/guide/bgnet/html/#sendall>`__ function that you can use to ensure that send() sends all the data you want it to send.
+You would still need to update this `sendall` function to lock/unlock the socket's lock.

 Common C Issues
 ---------------